Guild Wars: Eye of the North: Plot summary

 The player enters the Eye of the North and discovers a room called the Hall of Monuments.
-Upon approaching a scrying pool at the center of the room, the player triggers a vision which displays Destroyers working their way towards the surface.
+Upon approaching a scrying pool at the centre of the room, the player triggers a vision which displays Destroyers working their way towards the surface.
 Shocked by the prospect of the Destroyers being so close to their goal, Ogden, Vekk and Gwen make their own separate pleas to the player in gaining reinforcements.
 Ogden suggests getting help from the Norn; Vekk suggests that his people, the Asura, are the best choice; whilst Gwen believes that finding Captain Langmar's squad in the Charr Homelands would most benefit the player.
-The player can choose to help Ogden, Vekk or Gwen in any order he/she so wishes but is required to gain the help of the Norn, Asura and the Ebon Vanguard before proceeding further into the game.
+The player can choose to help Ogden, Vek or Gwen in any order he/she so wishes but is required to gain the help of the Norn, Asura and the Ebon Vanguard before proceeding further into the game.

 Through the course of the game, the player receives three more visions through the scrying pool.
 One of them reveals that the main antagonist is a being known as "The Great Destroyer"; the nemesis of the Dwarven God, The Great Dwarf.
 Another reveals its location, which Vekk identifies as a cavern nearby the Central Transfer Chamber, a junction for the Asura Gate network.
 With the help of new allies secured, Ogden Stonehealer tells the player that they must head to the Heart of the Shiverpeaks to summon the Great Dwarf.
 Only then would the Dwarves stand a chance against the Great Destroyer.
 The player eventually meets with King Jalis Ironhammer, the king of the allied dwarven peoples.
 Jalis prepares for the final onslaught against the Destroyers by initiating a ritual that permanently changes him and the allied Dwarves by imbuing them with magical strength and transforming them into stone.
 It is then that the final assault commences in earnest as the Dwarves, the Norn, the Asura, and the Ebon Vanguard fight side by side to reach the Central Transfer Chamber.
 Upon arriving at the Central Transfer Chamber, the player conducts the final battle against The Great Destroyer.